New client onboarding

 - Just like for the internal implementation, once created, save your project as a template by clicking the project header dropdown and selecting Save as a Template.
 Make sure your teammates create new external implementation projects from the template instead of reinventing from scratch.

-- Once the project is created, you can copy the template for each new account and start to invite the client and their teammates as project members (but they will be guests in your Organization.)
+- Once the project is created, you can duplicate the template for each new account and start to invite the client and their teammates as project members (but they will be guests in your Organization.)
 From your team, you will also invite their account manager, and other relevant stakeholders as project membersproject members Someone that has access to and receives notifications about a project.
 Read more so they can add tasks, track progress, and provide status updates as needed.

 - Each individual client will only be able to see projects they are invited to within the team, so they can’t see other accounts’ information.